Cirrus-Minor/witchblast/readme.txt

 - ADD Potion description in the pause screen
 - MOD Effect cooldown are now in the upper part of the interface
 - MOD Cooldown to pick up a potion we've dropped is now 5 seconds
+- MOD Explosive barrel is now red with an explosion symbol
+- MOD Green blood and slime corpses have been desaturated for a better game visibility
 - FIX Inputs are processed while the game window has no focus
 - FIX Doors don't open when there is still spider webs in room
 - FIX Spider webs slow down some spiders